e-oj/Magic-Grid/README.md

 # Magic Grid
 ## A simple, lightweight Javascript library for dynamic grid layouts.

 Creating a dynamic grid layout has never been easier.
-With Magic Grid, all you have to do is specify a container, and listen for changes.
+With Magic Grid, all you have to do is specify a container and listen for changes.
 A few other configuration options are available for convenience but it's all very simple.

 <image src="https://drive.google.com/uc?id=172ESPZDwQIf7vLMelun-_4RaWD_-j94-" alt="demo.gif" width="850"></img>